sfabbro/canfar.github.io/docs/quick_start_en.md

 * store files with the CANFAR VOSpace storage
 * launch batch processing jobs from the CANFAR batch host, using VMs created in the previous step

+## Resource Allocation

-Before starting this example, you will need to have a CANAR/CADC account ([register](http://apps.canfar.net/canfar/auth/request.html)) and you will need to request a CANFAR resource allocation.
+Before starting this example, you will need to have a CADC account ([register](http://apps.canfar.net/canfar/auth/request.html)) and you will need to request a CANFAR resource allocation.
 The CANFAR team will take care of your registration to Compute Canada infrastructure.

-## Resource Allocation

-Send an email to [CANFAR support](mailto:support@canfar.net) and include your account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
+Send an email to [CANFAR support](mailto:support@canfar.net) and include your CADC account name, a rough amount of required resources (storage capacity and processin capabilitiesg), and a a few sentences of justification.
 Your request will be reviewed and you will be contacted by our support group.

-You should then be in possesion of:
+Once registered, make note of your:
+* ```[CADC username]```: your CADC username
-* [VOSpace]: the short name of the VOSpace you have access to.
+* ```[VOSpace]```: the short name of the VOSpace you have access to
-* [CADC username]: your CADC username.
+* ```[tenant]```: the OpenStack tenant name you have access to

 ## Create your interactive Virtual Machine